farcasterxyz/protocol/README.md

 An account is created by calling `register` on the ID Registry from a user-controlled Ethereum address.
 The contract issues a new fid to this address.
 The fid can be transferred between addresses, though the contract ensures that an address owns only one fid at a time.

 Farcaster IDs start at 0 and are incremented by one every time a new registration happens, which is a gas-efficient way to ensure unique account numbers.
 An fid is represented with a uint256 which guarantees a practically infinite supply since it can be incremented to ~ 10^77.

+Users can configure a _home_, which is the URL of the Hub they use to upload their messages.
+Other Hubs that want to replicate the user's data can always find it at this location.
+It is an optional property that is emitted as an on-chain event, and can be set during registration or any time later.

 ## 3.2 Farcaster Name Registry (FNR)